 Intact male pets can sense when a female in heat—from a radius of several miles.
 They have an innate drive to find any female in heat, which makes them extremely prone to escape.
 They often tear apart any barrier to the outside, including gates, screens, windows, and even doors.

 Again, this biological behavior is a major source of stress for both pets and pet parents.
-The pregnancy and litters that result fill our shelters with animals who need but cannot find homes.
-Each year, thousands of unwanted puppies and kittens are euthanized.
+Unwanted litters result in thousands of healthy puppies and kittens being euthanized every year.